myarichuk/MongoZen/README.md

-# MongoFlow
+# MongoZen
 is a lightweight, developer-friendly library that provides an **Entity Framework Core-like experience** for MongoDB.
-It bridges the gap between the flexibility of MongoDB and the structure of an ORM, making it easier to query, manage, and interact with your MongoDB collections using object-oriented patterns. **MongoFlow**
+It bridges the gap between the flexibility of MongoDB and the structure of an ORM, making it easier to query, manage, and interact with your MongoDB collections using object-oriented patterns. **MongoZen**
 ## Features
 - **EF-Core-Like Abstractions**:
     - for centralizing database access logic and managing collections (). `DbContext``IDbSet`